RFID Shipping Solutions Take Hold at Top Businesses

 Passive RFID Tags with Impact Indicators

 What matters are the reads.
-Every time a tagged asset is scanned by the RFID reader, it logs its condition in the connected enterprise resource planning (ERP) software, warehouse system, or the SpotSee Cloud.
+Every time a tagged asset is scanned by the RFID reader, it logs its condition in the connected enterprise resource planning (ERP) software or warehouse system.

 As a result, you’ll know not only where the cargo is, but whether it has experienced impacts that could damage it.
 And, if it has, you’ll know where the event occurred.
 Because ShockWatch RFID indicators are tamperproof, you can hold the right party responsible.